Anti-Fraud Policy & Guidelines for Investigations

 Depending on the nature, magnitude and the complexity of the fraud, investigations will be carried out by either CI’s General Counsel or by an external firm with specific expertise to deal with the particular allegation.

 Investigations will be conducted without regard to any person’s relationship to the organization, position or length of service.
 The investigating party will have full access to any files, information or witnesses to conduct the investigation and will keep records of all actions in the investigation, to ensure success in any future criminal, civil or disciplinary action.

 The investigating party will issue a report detailing the finding and conclusion of the investigation, including recommendations for future action.
-The report will be disseminated to and reviewed by CI’s Senior Leadership and Audit Committee in a timely manner.
-CI will inform other parties, including affected employees, external partners and donors of the conclusion of the report as needed.
+The report will be disseminated to and reviewed by CI's Senior Leadership and Audit Committee in a timely manner.
+Unless earlier notice is required by the donor, CI will inform other parties, including affected employees, external partners and donors of the conclusion of the report as needed.